-When you see signs that your cat feels overstimulated, step back and let them come back to you at their own pace if they want more pets.
+When you see signs that your cat feels overstimulated, step back and let them return to you at their own pace if they want more pets.

 Some cats protect their territory.
 Usually this type of aggression is shown toward other cats, but it can be directed toward people or other pets.

 A cat marks their territory by patrolling an area, then chin rubbing or spraying urine to mark a particular place.
-The cat ambushes or chases an intruder away from his area while displaying offensive postures such as hissing or swatting.
+The cat ambushes or chases an intruder away from their area while displaying offensive postures and behaviors such as hissing or swatting.